knpuniversity/oo/knpu/episode4/static-methods.md

 going to be able to use it.
 Really, I'd prefer `BattleManager` to be *completely* in charge of the battle types so that it's the *only* file I need to touch when something changes.

-## Using a Handle, Non-Static Method
+## Using a Normal, Non-Static Method

 To do that, create a new function in `BattleManager` that will return all of the types and their descriptions: call it `public function getAllBattleTypesWithDescription()`: